Wellness

 A Holistic Approach

-Remember, stress management works best as part of a comprehensive approach:
+Stress management works best as part of a wider plan:

 • Appropriate medical care